 The information systems discussed above involve not only the superficial wires, equipment, and devices of the data information networks on and beyond the ASL campus, but also the more subtle milieu created by the integration of these technologies into our everyday life.
 In this respect, the whole is much greater than the sum of the parts, and thus the effect of inappropriate use of these resources can be much greater than might be imagined.
 This should not be a cause for hesitation about their use but merely a call for thoughtful consideration of action.

 In describing the responsibilities and acceptable behaviors related to the information systems, certain analogies can be drawn.
 Social norms, behaviors, and responsibilities associated with the use of electronic communication, publication, media, and access authorization are little different than the conventional mediums with which we are all familiar, although additional conventions and social norms are developing for the use of electronic communication and media.
-For example:

 - E-mail is just another form of mail or communications.
 Users should remember, though, that e-mail can be easily forwarded and reproduced and published on a wide scale, making the potential impact of the communication much greater than intended by the original author.
 E-mail is also subject to legal discovery.